 1. Not all prior convictions will mean that you will be refused entry to Canada.
-Sometimes depending on your reason to enter Canada and your past conviction the officer at the border might still let you in.
-For example, you need to enter Canada for an urgent business meeting and you were convicted of a minor offense of disorderly conduct.
-Now, even though Disorderly Conduct is an offense, it is possible to argue at the border why the need is higher that the possible risk.
-Of course it is still up the officer at the border to decide if they want to let you know.
-But if you arrive at the border with proper paper work, it is very possible you might be let it.
-So prepare the proper paperwork will be key to the officer allowing you enter Canada.
+Sometimes depending on your reason for entering Canada and your past conviction, the officer at the border might still let you in.
+For example, you need to enter Canada for an urgent business meeting, and you were convicted of a minor offence of disorderly conduct.
+Now, even though Disorderly Conduct is an offence, it is possible to argue at the border why the need is higher than the possible risk.
+Of course, it is still up to the officer at the border to decide if they want to let you know.
+But if you arrive at the border with the proper paperwork, it is possible you might be let in.
+So preparing the proper paperwork will be key to the officer allowing you to enter Canada.

-2. There may be no equivalent under Canadian federal law for the foreign offense that is the subject of conviction.
-This is often a technical argument based on the fact that the Canadian offense has a more narrow interpretation than the foreign offense in question.
-To know this, we will need to know the foreign offense and then compare it to the Canadian Criminal Code.
-If the offense you were convicted of outside of Canada, is not considered an offense in Canada, then you will be allowed entry.
+2. There may be no equivalent under Canadian federal law for the foreign offence that is the subject of conviction.
+This is often a technical argument based on the fact that the Canadian offence has a more narrow interpretation than the foreign offence in question.
+To know this, we will need to know the foreign offence and then compare it to the Canadian Criminal Code.
+If the offence you were convicted of outside of Canada is not considered an offence in Canada, then you will be allowed entry.

 3. Having your foreign conviction expunged might negate the inadmissibility to Canada.

-4. Depending on how much time has elapsed you may be deemed rehabilitated and that might overcome your criminal inadmissibility as well.
-Depending on the type of offense and how many offenses are on your record, you may be considered rehabilitated after 5 or 10 years from completing your sentence.
-The passage of enough time since the completion of the sentence, in the absence of subsequent convictions, may in certain circumstances be considered as deemed rehabilitation and the offender would no longer be inadmissible to Canada.
+4. Depending on how much time has elapsed, you may be deemed rehabilitated, and that might overcome your criminal inadmissibility as well.
+Depending on the type of offence and how many offences are on your record, you may be considered rehabilitated after 5 or 10 years from completing your sentence.
+The passage of enough time since the completion of the sentence, in the absence of subsequent convictions, may, in certain circumstances, be considered as deemed rehabilitation, and the offender would no longer be inadmissible to Canada.

 5. You may also submit an application for rehabilitation.
-Once the application is submitted you need to wait the processing times to see the decision made on your matter.
-Even when you are not eligible to submit a rehabilitation application, or you have submitted the application and are waiting for a decision, there is always the possibility of apply for a Temporary Resident Permit.
+Once the application is submitted, you need to wait the processing times to see the decision made on your matter.
+Even when you are not eligible to submit a rehabilitation application, or you have submitted the application and are waiting for a decision, there is always the possibility of applying for a Temporary Resident Permit.

 What is Criminal Rehabilitation?

 Criminal Rehabilitation is needed for persons who are inadmissible to Canada.
-Once you are approved for rehabilitation then, assuming no further offenses are committed, the past conviction(s) will no longer be a barrier to Canadian temporary or permanent residency.
+Once you are approved for rehabilitation, then, assuming no further offences are committed, the past conviction(s) will no longer be a barrier to Canadian temporary or permanent residency.